qwertie/ecsharp/doc/lemp/lemp-code-gen-and-analysis.md

 I won't distract you with too much depth on this topic; if you want to know more, please ask.

-By the way, if you're reading this and thinking "this LeMP thing has some pretty impressive capabilities... why haven't I heard of it before?" the answer is twofold:

-1. this is the first article I've written about LeMP's new `codeMatch` construct, and
-2. I stopped working on LeMP for a couple of months because people showed very little no interest in it.
-Currently if you Google "LeMP", my [original article about LeMP](http://www.codeproject.com/Articles/995264/Avoid-tedious-coding-with-LeMP-Part) doesn't show up in the top 10 search results, because nobody blogged about it so there ain't no links anywhere about it.
-If you like LeMP, please say so, share it with your friends, blog about it, make a YouTube video... something!

 Converting code to text and compiling it
 ----------------------------------------